wickandbergamot/wickandbergamot/docs/src/running-validator/vote-accounts.md

 A vote account can be closed with the [close-vote-account](../cli/usage.md#solana-close-vote-account) command.
-Closing a vote account withdraws all remaining SAFE funds to a supplied recipient address and renders it invalid as a vote account.
+Closing a vote account withdraws all remaining WICKANDBERGAMOT funds to a supplied recipient address and renders it invalid as a vote account.
 It is not possible to close a vote account with active stake.